multivoltage/marilena/README.md

 ## Use css

 If you want to add a css file import in `mj-include` tag.
-Path start from root directory of the project (like package json):
+Path start from root directory of the project (like `package.json`):

 ```xml
 <mjml>